shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

     const dispatch = useDispatch();
 ```

-Now we can also import `useHistory` from react-router to push to show route on click.
+Now, we can also import `useHistory` from react-router to push to show route on click.

 ```js
 import { useHistory } from "react-router";